gimasi/GIoTTY/README.md

 * MQTT
 * Microsoft Azure

+There is a special internal 'Endpoint':
+* DashBoards

+Which is the GIoTTY fully customized HTML5 Dashboard system, allowing to build  'fully featured' Dashboards for your IoT data.<br/>

 # ALERTS
 This functionality will show you the Alerts Log of your applications.
 You can see which alert are pending.